hoangttrang/fss_ml_proj/README.md

 ## Contact

-For any questions or feedback, please reach out to Isabel Arvelo (isabel.c.arvelo@vanderbilt.edu) or Trang Hoang.
+For any questions or feedback, please reach out to Isabel Arvelo (isabel.c.arvelo@vanderbilt.edu) or Trang Hoang (trang.t.hoang.1@Vanderbilt.Edu).